stretching the value of a dollar 1 inch at a time

 No, I’m not with the Secret Service, but I’d hate to see you get in trouble if you bought a button machine and started making lots of these.

-5. John Wasser says:
+5. John Wasser Avatar

 Looks like the Feds are saying that you can go to a local bank and exchange your holey bills for full bills.